'Find the Children - 60 in India With Progeria' Campaign Reignites the Search for Children With Progeria in India | Devdiscourse

 About MediaMedic Communications Pvt.Ltd.

 MediaMedic Communications is an integrated Health Communications agency, servicing the healthcare, pharmaceutical and health foods segment.
 MediaMedic Communications has cutting edge expertise in providing health, medical, nutrition science support for brand development, digital marketing, public relation and creative services.
-Further information on the company can be found at "nofollow" >www.mediamedichealth.com
+Further information on the company can be found at www.mediamedichealth.com PWR